 Little is known for certain about the dancing sisters’ background, but the tall, long-legged and blue-eyed young girls rose to fame in the late 1920s.
 Described in the press as graceful, enigmatic and charming, they danced in London at the Café de Paris, the Kit Kat Club, the Carlton Club and the Bat Club.
 The Prince of Wales was said to be a fan.

-Marjorie Elaine Foster (1893-1974) began shooting at the age of eight at her home in Surrey, England.
-In the mid-1920s she decided to pursue the sport more seriously and joined the South London Rifle Club, which was the only club that accepted women at that time.
-The first record of her competing is in 1926 where she performed well for someone new to the competitive world of rifle-shooting.
+Marjorie began shooting at the age of eight at her home in Surrey.
+She began to pursue the sport more seriously in the mid-1920s and joined the South London Rifle Club, the only club that accepted women.
+The pinnacle of her sporting career came in 1930 when she became the first woman to win the prestigious King’s Prize at the National Rifle Championships at Bisley.

 Lilian Mabel Roussell, known as ‘Mabs’, led a relatively normal life of privilege until the 1920s when she began to seek out a life of adventure.
 One newspaper described her as: ‘Rather diminutive, attractive, queer in her ways, she appeared quite capable of giving a pleasant tea-party, but hardly cut out for facing savages in the wilds of Central America.
 To Central America she went, for no other reason than that she wanted to go.’